YIO-Remote/remote-os/README.md

 #### Prepare Build Environment

-- If you just need a headless build VM then use the minimal [Ubuntu 18.04.3 LTS Server](http://cdimage.ubuntu.com/releases/18.04.3/release/) version.
-- Some packages might already be installed depending on the version (desktop or server).
+The minimal [Ubuntu 18.04.3 LTS Server](http://cdimage.ubuntu.com/releases/18.04.3/release/) version is well suited for a headless build VM.
+Use a desktop version if the VM should also be used for Qt development with Qt Creator.

 Install required tools: